srujana207/aws-bootcamp-2023/journal/week0.md

 * You have connected AWS CLI to the Account.
 * Type in "aws iam list-users" in the propmt to check.
 If output displayed is correct, you have successfully configured AWS CLI

+### 5. Billing and Budget

+#### Enabling Billing alarms

+* Go to Billing.
+* Select Billing Preferences from the left hand side.
+* Check box the following

+  1. recieve PDF invoice by email
+  2. Recieve free tier usage by alerts and fill in the email address where you'd like to recieve the alerts
+  3. Recieve Billing alerts
+* Click Save Preferences
+* Now, go to Manage Billing Alerts highlighted.
+* This will redirect you to CloudWatch Management Console.
+* Select Alarms from the left hand side.
+* Select In Alarms under it.
+* Go to Create alarms.
+* Choose the Select metric option under the 1.
+Specify and conidtions.
+*  Select option under Browse, here, Billing as we are creating billing alarms.
+* Choose the option from the provided options, here, Total Estimated Charge.
+* Choose USD as currency.
+* Click on Select metric.
+We have successfully completed selecting the metrics for the graph of the billing estimates.
+* Provide the metric name as required.
+Select the options for Conditions, here, Static as Threshold type, Greater as Whenever week0EstimatedCharges is... and any value, here, 1 as than.
+* Click on Next.
+*  In the 2.
+Configure actions, choose In alarm in Alarm state trigger.
+*  Select Create new topic from Send a notification to the following SNS topic.
+Enter the name of the SNS topic name and email endpoint.
+Click on Create topic.
+Successfully configured what to do when the amout goes above the threshold value mentioned.
+*  Enter the name and enter a brief description (in Markdown language) of the purpose of the alarm in the 3.
+Add name and description.
+Click Next.
+*  As the last step 4.
+Preview and create suggests, verify the entered deatils and click on Create alarm.
+*  Go to All alarms.
+The alarm will be successfully created.

+#### Creating Budget

+* Go to Billing.
+* Select Budgets from the left hand side.
+* Click Create budget.
+* Choose options from Choose budget setup.
+Here, in Budget setup, choose Use a template(simplified).
+* From Templates - new, choose an option.
+Here, select Monthly cost budget.
+Give a name, amount and email address and click on Create budget.
+You have succesfully created a buddget, which notifies to the mentioned email address when the amount exceeds the given value.

 [linked]: https://lucid.app/lucidchart/b3129d64-4cb4-4e46-ad79-33ccdbecaf54/edit?viewport_loc=-766%2C-420%2C2560%2C1116%2C0_0&invitationId=inv_76e4f070-6ec2-46ea-802e-3764c3975101